abdur-raffay-shah/About-me/README.md

 I'm an A-Level student in the UK with a strong interest in **Maths, data science, data analytics and computer science**.

 I enjoy working with data from the point it is collected through to cleaning, transformation, storage and analysis.
-I'm currently developing my skills through practical projects using **Python, pandas and SQL**, while building stronger foundations for data science and machine learning.
+I'm currently developing my skills through practical projects using **Python, pandas and SQL**, while building stronger foundations for data science.

 - 🎓 Studying **Mathematics, Further Mathematics and Computer Science**
 - 🐍 Completed **IBM: Python for Data Science, AI and Development**